 rather than rented out.
 As a result, a decent percentage of co-ops won’t allow you to sublet it at all.
 In some cases, they will allow you to sublet it for a maximum of two to four weeks at a time.
 In other cases, still, they will let you do whatever you want with it as long as they get a cut.

 Wondering what the most likely scenario is?
-The most common co-op sublet policy among co-ops in New York City is that they will allow you to do it for up to two years, provided that you’ve lived in the apartment for one to three years at a minimum.
+The most common co-op sublet policy among New York City co-ops is that they will allow you to do it for up to two years, provided that you’ve lived in the apartment for one to three years at a minimum.

-Generally speaking, co-op owners who are allowed to sublet are discouraged from renting out their co-ops for short-term stays.
+Generally speaking, co-op owners who are allowed to sublet are discouraged from renting their co-ops for short-term stays.
 This means Airbnb probably isn’t going to work out.
 Typically, you must have a long-term lease with your subletter.
 So, expect to have lease terms of six months to a year.

 These fees vary significantly from community to community.
 There are several different ways that co-ops can calculate their fees.
-The most common include:

 to leave.
 Or, they leave of their own accord because they don’t want to have an eviction on their record and choose to sue the subletter.
 However, a lawsuit from an angry ex-tenant is the least of your concerns.

-If sublet when you’re not supposed to, the following can all occur depending on what your co-op board’s rules are:
+If you sublet when you’re not supposed to, the following can all occur depending on what your co-op board’s rules are:

-If you are looking to sublet policy a co-op, think long and hard before you do it.
+If you are looking to sublet policy to a co-op, think long and hard before you do it.
 It’s not always a good move.
-However, if you have the board’s blessing and can afford the fees, it can be a great way to make money and improve your apartment’s return.
+However, if you have the board approval and can afford the fees, it is a great way to make money and improve your apartment’s return.